NeoFlock/onyx-os/docs/nicefs.md

 `nextFreeBlock` points to the first sector in the unused space of the filesystem. `freeList` should point to the most recently freed block, and represents a singled linked list of blocks which can be re-used. `activeBlockCount` represents the number of blocks which are in active use, and should be at least 2, as sector 1 and the superblock do count.
 This, times the sector size, is the total space used of the storage volume.

+For directories, the file size is the amount of *entries*.

 # Booting